 Richard J. Klein.
 We did not enter into an employment agreement with Mr. Klein, and he was an at-will employee.
-Pursuant to the terms of his employment offer letter, Mr. Klein received an annual base salary of \$250,000, was eligible to participate in our employee benefit plans and was granted one option award to purchase 127,551 shares of our common stock, or the base award, and another option award to purchase 12,755 shares of our common stock, or the performance award, each with an exercise price of \$1.96 per share.
-The base award vested over a four-year period beginning May 14, 2007 as follows: 1/4th of the shares subject to the base award vested on May 14, 2008 and 1/48th of the shares subject to the base award vested each month thereafter.
+Pursuant to the terms of his employment offer letter, Mr. Klein received an annual base salary of \$250,000, was eligible to participate in our employee benefit plans and was granted one option award to purchase 127,555 shares of our common stock, or the base award, and another option award to purchase 12,755 shares of our common stock, or the performance award, each with an exercise price of \$1.96 per share.
+The base award vested over a four-year period beginning May 14, 2007 as follows: 1/4th of the shares subject to the base award vested each month thereafter.
 The performance award was not eligible to commence vesting unless by May 14, 2008, the one-year anniversary of Mr. Klein's start date, we closed a public or private equity financing (1) in which the number of shares of stock sold in the financing represented no more than 20% of the shares of our stock outstanding, on an as-converted basis, as of the date immediately following the closing of the financing, in each case excluding any shares of stock sold in an initial public offering to underwriters to cover any over-allotments or (2) which met other parameters associated with such financing determined by our board of directors.
 Because we did not meet at least one of those targets by May 14, 2008, the performance award automatically cancelled.
 In addition, vesting under the base award stopped when Mr. Klein's employment with us ended in January 2009.